issagoodlifeInc/.github/profile/README.md

 ### 🙋‍About IssagoodlifeInc:

 - Hi, this is where Lesley does most of his projects ... yeah me !!
-- Started this to reduce clluter in my github account - no major reason really
+- Started this to reduce clutter in my github account - no major reason really
 - Lets collaborate 💪🏾
+- You're your own limitter

 ### Learning:

-React, Javascript, Nodejs, EJS, Python, Vuejs
+React, Javascript, Nodejs, EJS, Python, Vuejs, TailwindCSS

 <img width="100%" height="500" src="https://media.giphy.com/media/SSM6HdOicCahnOZ5hM/giphy.gif">